 Building Global Scenes with Georeferenced Sublevels

 - Know how to set up a basic Cesium for Unreal application.
-If you are new to Cesium for Unreal, check out the Cesium for Unreal Quickstart to learn how to install Cesium for Unreal, connect it with Cesium ion, and create a simple world.
+If you are new to Cesium for Unreal, check out the Cesium for Unreal Quickstart to learn how to install Cesium for Unreal, connect with Cesium ion, and create a simple world.

 - A Cesium ion account to stream real-world data into Unreal Engine.

-The purpose of this tutorial is to introduce a way to overcome these issues.
+This tutorial will introduce you to georeferenced sublevels to help overcome the above limitations.
 Creating georeferenced sublevels allows us to specify a unique “central location” per sublevel.
-Each sublevel can then support all the physics, foliage, and game-logic you are used to in Unreal Engine.
-After this tutorial you will be able to:
+Each sublevel can then support all the physics, foliage, and game-logic you need for your application.

 - Create a persistent global level

 - Create and manage georeferenced sublevels within the persistent level

 - Fill each sublevel with assets and game-logic using your typical Unreal workflow

 - Understand tips and tricks for using georeferenced sublevels

 Setting up georeferenced sublevels requires some extra preparation steps that are not covered in the Quickstart tutorial.
 This tutorial assumes you have already created an Unreal Engine project and installed and enabled the Cesium for Unreal plugin.

 1Create a new completely empty level (File>New Level>Empty Level).